 Breakline section contained within the Geometry Data panel of the 2D Flow Area Data dialog box

 2D Ineffective Flow Areas

 Ineffective flow areas can be assigned to the 2D mesh to account for regions where the water is not actively being conveyed.
 The water will pond in such areas, and its velocity in the downstream direction will be close to zero.
 These defined regions are included in the storage calculations but are not included as part of the active flow area.
 When using ineffective flow areas, no wetted perimeter friction is included at the boundary between the ineffective flow area and active flow area.

 GeoHECRAS allows the user to define 2D ineffective flow areas using polygons.
 The software will automatically refine the 2D mesh to accommodate the ineffective flow area shape.

 Refer to this article in our knowledge base for further discussion of 2D ineffective flow areas and how to create them.

 Conveyance obstructions can be assigned to the 2D mesh to account for regions that are permanently blocked from conveying flow.
 Conveyance obstructions, such as buildings and other structures, decrease the flow area and add additional wetted perimeter where the water comes in contact with the obstruction.

 GeoHECRAS allows the user to define 2D conveyance obstructions using polygons.
 The software will automatically refine the 2D mesh to accommodate the conveyance obstruction shape.
-For further discussion of 2D conveyance obstructions and how to create them, see this Knowledge Base article.

 2D Bridge Modeling